uabrc/uabrc.github.io/docs/account_management/cheaha_account.md

 ## What can I do with my account?

-Research Computing offers services to cover a wide range of researcher needs, for students, staff and faculty, and for both labs and research cores.
+Research Computing offers services addressing a wide range of needs for researchers at UAB, including students, staff, and faculty, as well as for both labs and research cores.

-We're always happy to provide support for your Research Computing needs, you need only [contact us](../index.md#how-to-contact-us).

 ### For Students, Staff, and Faculty